mrichtsfeld/forms-bridge/README.md

 	* **Form Hooks**: A list of hooked forms and it's relation with your backend models.
 	Each relation needs a unique name, a from ID, a backend, and a model.
 Submission will be sent encoded as JSON-RPC payloads.

+## Form Pipes

+Each hooked form can be configured with transform pipes.
+With this pipes, you can transform your form submissions into your backend API schemas.
+Form pipes allows you to rename variables and force primitive types casting.

 ## Developers